ikremniou/7z-assembly/docs/beginning.md

   GetModuleProp PRIVATE
 ```

 We will search for all of the methods defined in the definition file and will copy function signatures to the `7z-assembly.h` file.
-After copying the definitions we must add the missing includes.
-I will place this files in the `./src/plugins/` directory to organize everything in one place.
-In addition to that I will create in `Export.h` inside of the plugins directory to have just one `#include` in the `7z-assembly.h` file.
-When I copy files from the 7-zip source code archive I update the `#include`'s to reference local files neglecting the source code directory structure.
+After copying the definitions, we must add the missing includes.
+I will place these files in the `./src/plugins/` directory to organize everything in one place.
+In addition to that, I will create `Export.h` inside the plugins directory to have just one `#include` in the `7z-assembly.h` file.
+When I copy files from the 7-zip source code archive, I update the `#include`s to reference local files neglecting the source code directory structure.
 Here is the list of the definitions I have assembled from the 7-zip source code archive:

 ```cpp
 STDAPI_LIB CreateObject(const GUID *clsid, const GUID *iid, void **outObject);